-Chocolate Coffee Fudge, Chocolate Clouds in your Coffee, or pick up some Chocolate Covered Coffee Beans.
-Chocolate goes great coffee!
+Chocolate Coffee Fudge, Chocolate Clouds in your Coffee, Irish Coffee Chocolate Cake, Irish Coffee Truffles, or pick up some Chocolate Covered Coffee Beans.

-In honor of the day, I thought I'd post a recipe for Coffee Chocolate Chip Cookies.
-Everyone loves chocolate chip cookies.
+In honor of the day, I thought I'd re-post one of my favorite recipes for Coffee Chocolate Chip Cookies.
 What I love about Chocolate Chip Cookies are the infinite varieties.

 COFFEE CHOCOLATE CHIP COOKIES

 6 Tbsp granulated sugar

 5 tsp pure vanilla extract

 1 tsp baking soda

 4 tsp ground espresso beans (or finely ground coffee beans).
 Try this recipe with ground chocolate covered Coffee beans.
 Gives it just a bit more chocolate!

 16 oz dark chocolate (65-75% cacao) chopped into small pieces (or dark chocolate chips)